Cost to Demolish a House

 You may need to consider some things when hiring contractors to demolish your house for you.
 Below is a list of some things you should consider when finding the right contractors for the job:

-- Is the company licensed and insured to carry out house demolition?
+- Licensing and insurance: Is the company licensed and insured to carry out house demolition?

-- Do they have experience with your type of property (size, materials, heritage or listed status)?
+- Relevant experience: Do they have experience with your type of property (size, materials, heritage or listed status)?

-- Do they follow health and safety regulations and Control of Asbestos Regulations 2012?
+- Health and safety compliance: Do they follow health and safety regulations and the Control of Asbestos Regulations 2012?

-- Do they comply with local planning rules and building regulations?
+- Planning and regulations: Do they comply with local planning rules and building regulations?

-- Can they provide a detailed written quote showing labour, machinery, waste removal and any extra costs?
+- Written quote: Can they provide a detailed written quote showing labour, machinery, waste removal and any extra costs?

-- Does the contractor give any guarantees with the house demolition work?
+- Guarantees: Does the contractor provide any guarantees for the demolition work?

-- Do they offer advice on site preparation or clearance after demolition?
+- Site preparation advice: Do they offer advice on site preparation or clearance after demolition?

-- Will the contractors take care of all of the waste removals for you?
+- Waste removal: Will they take care of all waste removal after demolition?

 FAQs